NHLOCAL/jibrish-to-hebrew/README.md

-# jibrish_to_hebrew
+# jibrish to hebrew

 ## Description

 `jibrish_to_hebrew` is a Python function that simplifies the conversion between garbled text and Hebrew.
-It can convert a garbled Hebrew string to plain Hebrew or transform Hebrew text into gibberish and vice versa.
+It can convert a garbled Hebrew string to plain Hebrew or transform Hebrew text into jibrish and vice versa.

+for example: 'ùìåí ìëåìí' --> 'שלום לכולם'

 ## Usage